2023년 9월 고2 모의고사 변형 (18-30번)

 Among trees, each species fights ____ species.

-____ this really be an advantage?
+Would this really be an ____

-In that case, wouldn’t it be more advantageous if there were a certain ____ of other species around ― oaks, maples, or firs ― that would continue to grow and provide the shade needed for a new generation of young beeches to sprout and grow up?
+In that case, wouldn’t it be more advantageous if there were a certain number of other species around ― oaks, maples, or firs ― that would continue to grow and provide the shade needed for a new generation of young beeches to sprout ____ grow up?

-Diversity provides ____ for ancient forests.
+Diversity provides security for ancient ____

 Number 22

-If you want to unwind, you can take some deep breaths, get a massage, or go for a walk ____ but you can also try simply closing your eyes and fantasizing about some future outcome that you might enjoy.
+If you want ____ unwind, you can take some deep breaths, get a massage, or go for a walk ― but you can also try simply closing your eyes and fantasizing about some future outcome that you might enjoy.

 You want to be energized enough to get off the couch and lose those pounds or find that job or study for that test, and you want to be ____ enough to stay engaged even when the inevitable obstacles or challenges arise.